 What to do if your child is displaying coronavirus (COVID-19) symptoms

-If your child becomes unwell while at a setting, the provider should call you immediately to come and collect them.
-While your child is awaiting collection they will be kept separately from others by a distance of at least 2 metres, ideally in a well-ventilated room with appropriate adult supervision.
-When you collect your child you should take them straight home; do not use public transport; do not visit the GP, pharmacy, urgent care centre or a hospital unless the child is seriously unwell.
+If your child becomes unwell while at a setting, the provider should call you immediately to collect them.
+When you collect your child, you should take them straight home.
+Do not use public transport or visit the GP, pharmacy, urgent care centre or a hospital unless your child is seriously unwell.
 In an emergency, call 999 if they are seriously ill or injured or their life is at risk.

-Follow the NHS guidance on when to self-isolate and what to do or contact NHS 119 via telephone if you do not have internet access.
+Follow the NHS guidance on when to self-isolate and what to do, or contact NHS 119 by phone if you do not have internet access.

-If your child tests negative, they can usually return to the setting and the fellow household members can end their self-isolation subject to confirmation from local health protection professionals.
+If your child tests negative, they can usually return to the setting and your household can stop self-isolating, subject to confirmation from local health protection professionals.

-If your child tests negative but is unwell, they should not return to the setting until they are recovered.
+If your child tests negative but is unwell, they should not return to the setting until they have recovered.